Yeast infection or genital herpes? How to tell the difference.

 What a yeast infection looks and feels like

-Yeast infections have their own distinct set of symptoms:
+Yeast infections come with their own distinct set of symptoms.

-• Thick white discharge: Often described as looking like cottage cheese.
-This is one of the clearest signs of a yeast infection and something herpes does not cause.
+Discharge is the next clue.
+Thick, white, often described as cottage cheese.
+This is one of the clearest signs of yeast, and it's something herpes does not cause.

-• Redness and swelling: The vulva may appear red, swollen, and irritated
+Redness and swelling.
+The vulva can look red, puffy, and visibly irritated.

 Crucially, yeast infections do not cause blisters, sores, or ulcers.
 If you don’t see any blisters but you do see redness, swelling, and cottage cheese-like discharge, a yeast infection is the more likely culprit.